 Complete Edible Browse for Reid Park Zoo

-We cannot accept donations containing any oleander, catclaw acacia, heavenly bamboo (nandina), mistletoe, black walnut, desert willow, or nightshade.
+We cannot accept donations that have come into contact with or contain any oleander, catclaw acacia, heavenly bamboo (nandina), mistletoe, black walnut, desert willow, or nightshade.

 African sumac (Rhus species)